bootchk/sleepSyncAgent/README.md

 Platform independent:  platform layer isolates the algorithm from the RTOS and wireless stack.

+Discussion: it is not IoT, since there is no gateway and no Network time.
+It is not a mesh network (keeping topology.)

+Performance:
+=

 Keeps in sync to about 0.2 mSec.

 Duty cycle (ratio of on to off) is about 1/100 or more, waking every few seconds or more.

-Discussion: it is not IoT, since there is no gateway and no Network time.
-It is not a mesh network (keeping topology.)
+At 0dBm, communicates at distance no more than ???
+At -40dBm, communicates at distance no more than about one foot

 Architecture: